 Australian coal producers face increasing competition for market share from:

-- coal users seeking to reduce cost through lower quality coals, substitutes and alternate technologies; and
+- Coal users seeking to reduce cost through lower quality coals, substitutes and alternate technologies.

-- increasing regulation impacting traded coal quality, transport and environmental emissions.
+- Increasing regulation impacting traded coal quality, transport and utilisation.

 The Technical Market Support Committee seeks to address these pressures and deliver maximum market benefit for Australian coals through selection, funding and monitoring of priority research projects.

-ACARP encourages the adoption of new analytical techniques and equipment that has been successfully used in other areas of science and technology.
+The industry encourages the adoption of new analytical techniques and equipment, and innovative technologies and processes that have been successfully used in other areas of science and technology.

-R&D project areas relate to coal properties which impact market value and to the market impact portion of the value chain which runs from sea port to customer.
+Proposals are being sought in areas relating to coal properties and coal technology which impact market value, and to the market impact portion of the value chain which runs from sea port to customer.

-- Relative utilisation behaviour of Australian coals compared with those from competing supply regions.
+- Actual and relative utilisation behaviour of Australian coals compared with those from competing supply regions facilitated by international collaboration.

 - Fundamental and applied understanding to relate properties of cokes to those of the coals from which they are made.